-MONDAY, April 15, 2019 (HealthDay News) — A new Nutrition Facts label that highlights the amount of added sugars in food could prevent nearly 1 million cases of heart disease and type 2 diabetes, a new study suggests.
+MONDAY, October 29, 2020 – Did you know that the Nutrition Facts label changed to highlight the amount of added sugars in food.
+This could prevent nearly 1 million cases of heart disease and type 2 diabetes, a new study suggests.
 Recently the global pandemic has encouraged many to improve their immune system with an improved diet.
 Eliminating added sugars may be the best step.

 The new label, first proposed by the U.S. Food and Drug Administration in May 2016, adds a new line under the Total Carbohydrate category that details the amount of sugar that has been added on top of the sugars already contained in a food product.